Tennoq404/javascriptprojects/README.md

 what is a javascript runtime?
-we can imagine a javascript run time as a big box or big container that contaains everything we need for js. the heart of every js runtime is the js engine
+we can imagine a javascript run time as a big box or big container that contaains everything we need for js. the heart of every js runtime is the js engine. hoisting : make some types of variables accessible/usable in the code beforev they are actually decalred. variable environmebt object.